raghavverma190/ExpenseManager/README.md

 #Expense Manager web-app

-This is a simple expense manager web-app
+This is a simple expense manager web-app.
+It is a desktop app, not intended for mobile.

 ###You can:
 -View your expenses(with pagination)